 This Policy is based on the engagement of a range of school stakeholders, including students and parents/guardians.
-The Board or its designee will reevaluate this Policy every two (2) years based on an assessment of its outcomes and effectiveness, including, but not limited to, factors such as the frequency of victimization; student, staff and family observations of safety at school; identification of areas of a school where bullying or Bias-based behaviors occur; the types of bullying or Bias-based behaviors utilized; and bystander intervention or participation.
+The Board or its designee will reevaluate this Policy every two (2) years based on an assessment of its outcomes and effectiveness, including, but not limited to, factors such as the frequency of victimization; student, staff and family observations of safety at school; identification of areas of a school where bullying occurs; the types of bullying utilized; and bystander intervention or participation.
 The information developed will be made available on the District's website.